cunnie/docs/bosh_create_dns_server.md

 /Users/cunnie/.gem/ruby/2.1.4/gems/bosh_cli-1.2865.0/lib/cli/resources/package.rb:122:in `resolve_globs': undefined method `each' for nil:NilClass (NoMethodError)
 ```

-BOSH expects us to place source files within the BOSH package; however, we are deviating slightly from that model in that our package downloads the source from the ISC, so we don't bundle sources with our release, but we need at least one file to placate BOSH, hence the *placeholder* file.
+BOSH expects us to place source files within the BOSH package; however, we are deviating from that model: we don't place the  source files withom our release; instead we configure our package to download the source from the ISC.
+But we need at least one source file to placate BOSH, hence the *placeholder* file.

 ```
 vim packages/bind-9-9.10.2/spec
 ```